ARCCSS-extremes/climpact2/README.md

   ------------

     Software you will need:
-    	-R

-    The following R packages need to be installed.
-For the GUI only the first 4 packages are required. climpact2.checker.r will install these.
+    	-R (you will also need the following R packages, which are installed for you by the climpact2.checker.r script)
 	    	-climdex.pcic (there is a custom version of this package to be installed which contains minor fixes and is downloaded automatically with the rest of the ClimPACT2 software)
 	        -tcltk
 	        -PCICt
 	    	-SPEI
 	    	-foreach
 	    	-doParallel
 	    	-abind
 	        -ncdf4

     1) Create a new directory